mietek/halcyon-website/pages/documentation/index.md

 Buckets
 -------

-_Halcyon_ is designed to accomodate machines with ephemeral storage, such as Heroku dynos.
+_Halcyon_ is designed to accommodate machines with ephemeral storage, such as Heroku dynos.
 A private Amazon S3 bucket, defined by the [`HALCYON_S3_BUCKET`](documentation/reference/#halcyon_s3_bucket) environment variable, is intended to serve as permanent storage for prebuilt packages.

 `s3.halcyon.sh` is the default public S3 bucket, provided in order to facilitate getting started, and as a fallback measure.
 Using the public bucket for production purposes is not recommended, as the list of available prebuilt packages may change at any time.